svn2github/dotnetzip/Readme.txt

 There are numerous limitations to this library:

- it does not support zip64 extensions.
-     does not support file lengths greater than 0xffffffff. does not support more than 65535 entries in a zip archive. does not support archive lengths greater than 4g.

  it does not support "multi-disk archives." or "disk spanning"

  it does not do varying compression levels.